Latest Palworld update defaults your Pals to "Relax" and lets you create artificial volcano conditions

 Other fixes are designed to uphold the law and the sanctity of the so-called free market.
 You'll no longer be able to get filthy rich by selling "abnormally" overpriced nails, or ride through prohibited hunting zones without breaking the law, and the police response to crimes has been "significantly increased".

-All that, plus the usual grab-bag of bug fixes aimed at things like Pals getting stuck on roofs, an overhauled server lobby, and various save file issues.
+All that, plus the usual grab-bag of bug fixes aimed at things like Pals getting stuck on roofs, server lobby complaints, and various save file issues.
 As ever, the Patch Gods giveth and the Patch Gods taketh away: Pocketpair say there are already a few issues with Steam version v0.1.5.0.
 "There is an issue where Pals created through breeding retain their passives," reads a TwiXer update.
 "We plan to roll back this change as soon as possible."

 Palworld's daily player counts appear to have dropped off a fair bit since its record-breaking launch, but it's still a wildly popular release - the most-played Steam game at the time of writing that isn't a free-to-play evergreen title like DOTA 2.
 Last week, Pocketpair's community manager was moved to remind players that if they're frustrated by a shortage of Palworld updates, they can always play other games.
 The developers also continue to wrestle with the problem of Palworld hacks and cheaters.